This information will help you maintain your nutrition after your bowel surgery.

 - You may need water-soluble forms of vitamins A, D, and E. This is rare and happens only if a large portion of your ileum was removed.

-- You may need extra calcium, especially if most of your ileum was removed and most of your large intestine was left intact.
+- You may need extra calcium, especially if most of your ileum was removed and most of your colon was left intact.

 - Do not take potassium supplements without talking to your doctor first.
 They can be dangerous.

-- If you having a lot of diarrhea, ask your doctor if you need to take a zinc supplement.
+- If you having a lot of diarrhea, ask your doctor if you should take a zinc supplement.

 Oral rehydration solution